Apollo Federation¶

 data = request.get_json()

-result = graphql_endpoint.dispatch(data)
+result = schema.execute_sync(data)

-resp = jsonify(result)
+resp = jsonify({"data": result.data})

 return resp